1915venu/rrc_reconf-analysis/status_6may.md

 ### One-line summary

 The pipeline is complete and validated end-to-end.
 Data quality is consistently high.
 Model performance is showing **statistical progress** — LOBO mean is at an all-time high (0.110), 5 folds now exceed 0.13 AUC-PR (vs only 1 at 8 batches), and PHY features dominate the top 10.
-Need ~6 more days of collection at current pace to reach the 3,000-positive milestone.

 ---